Hotel Lafayette: History and features

+In the 1970s and 1980s, it was owned by Tran Dinh Truong, under whose tenure the hotel became a "quasi crack house".

 It was listed on the National Register of Historic Places in 2010.

 2012 renovation

 In 2012, the completion of a $35 million rehabilitation project restored the hotel to its original beauty.
 The hotel now contains 92 one & two bedroom apartments, 57 hotel rooms, several bars, restaurants and banquet facilities.
-The renovation was conducted by Buffalo property developer Rocco Termini, along with architect Jonathan Morris and his team at Carmina Wood Morris PC.
+Following Buffalo ReUse stripping the building, its renovation was conducted by Buffalo property developer Rocco Termini, along with architect Jonathan Morris and his team at Carmina Wood Morris PC.